Published October 23, 2019

 The School of Architecture and Planning’s Urban Design Project (which is now part of the UB Regional Institute) jump started the research nearly 20 years ago through its research on a number of plans and publications documenting the significance of the Niagara River corridor.

-Rose-Burney, who worked on these efforts as an urban planning student at UB and a research assistant at its Urban Design Project, praised the students’ work in securing the Ramsar designation.
+Rose-Burney, who worked on these efforts as an urban planning student at UB and a research assistant at its Urban Design Project, then under the leadership of Professor Robert Shibley, praised the students’ work in securing the Ramsar designation.
 “The UB School of Law’s Environmental Advocacy Clinic and the UB School of Architecture and Planning helped immensely with this work,” he says.

 Lynda Schneekloth, professor emeritus of urban planning at UB and member of the Ramsar site steering committee, has worked on the effort for years.